Our tax-free savings guide could help you give your savings a boost.

 You will need to check the terms and conditions of your ISA to find out if you can make withdrawals and deposits including replacing the money you have withdrawn.

-With the West Brom Cash ISAs, if you make a withdrawal, you cannot subsequently reinvest that amount in the same tax year if your total deposits will exceed your yearly allowance.
-For example, if you make a lump sum investment of £15,240 in a Cash ISA and withdraw £1,000, you cannot replace the £1,000 during the remainder of the tax year.
+With the West Brom’s Cash ISAs, if you make a withdrawal, you cannot subsequently reinvest that amount in the same tax year if your total deposits will exceed your yearly allowance.

 The standard ISA must be opened in your own name.
 However, some banks and building societies do provide Junior ISAs for children.

-A Junior ISA is a long-term savings account that allows family and friends to save on behalf of a child up to the allowance of £4,080 for this tax year.
+A Junior ISA is a long-term savings account that allows family and friends to save on behalf of a child up to an annual allowance of £9,000 for the tax year 6 April 2022 - 5 April 2023.
 For children under 16, the account has to be managed by a parent (or someone with parental responsibility).
 Children over 16 can choose to hold both a Junior ISA and a standard Cash ISA in their own name.
 When the child turns 18, the Junior ISA turns into a standard Cash ISA and they will be able to access their funds.

-Tax-free – is the contractual rate of interest payable where interest is exempt from income tax.
+Tax-free – is the contractual status of interest payable where interest is exempt from income tax.

 Stocks and Shares – please remember the value of investments in a Stocks and Shares ISA may fall as well as rise and is not guaranteed.
 You could get back less than you invest.